Find out how to create a dining experience for the senses.

 For a more in depth guide, check out our tips on how to clean wood dining furniture.

-If you’re accessorising with flowers, choose artificial flowers or opt for varieties with little to no scent, like dahlias, hibiscus or sunflowers.
+If you’re accessorising with f class="mt-6"lowers, choose artificial flowers or opt for varieties with little to no scent, like dahlias, hibiscus or sunflowers.
 While candles can add a lovely ambience to the room, always use unscented varieties in the dining area.

 Remove all clutter from the table and around the room for the optimal dining experience.
 If you want to decorate with a centrepiece, choose something simple and elegant.